bpesquet/artificial_metacognition/notes/decision_making/README.md

 ### Decision and decision-making

-A **decision** is "a deliberative process that results in the commitment to a categorical proposition." {cite}`goldNeuralBasisDecision2007`
+A **decision** is "a deliberative process that results in the commitment to a categorical proposition." [[Gold and Shadlen, 2007]](../../references/neuroscience/Gold2007.md)

 People make thousands of (big and small) decisions everyday.
 A few examples: